Update: Not long after this was written, Lightroom incorporated Super Resolution natively. Just go to Photo at page-top and

 Impatience got the best of me so I didn’t wait for Adobe’s new Super Resolution feature to reach Lightroom (it’s said to be coming soon).
 So I tried it in Photoshop’s Camera Raw.
-Let’s cut to the chase – the results in certain circumstances are nothing less than staggering.
+Let’s cut to the chase – the results in certain circumstances are staggering.

 The following images tell the tale.
 The one on the right is the Super Resolution image with four times the number of pixels as the original.